-Skylight's Science Education Supper Series provides a place for faculty members to participate in interactive seminars on teaching and learning issues presented by their colleagues.
-Meet your peers, enjoy a light meal and refreshments, share your thoughts and hear about the exciting progress our science community is making in learning and teaching.
+Skylight's Supper Series on science education provides a place for faculty members to participate in interactive seminars on teaching and learning issues presented by their colleagues.
+Meet your peers, enjoy a light meal and refreshments, share your thoughts, and hear about the exciting progress our science community is making in learning and teaching.

 Pushing the boundaries of science demonstrations with modern technology: Using slow-motion videos in Physics 101

 Presenters: Marina Milner-Bolotin, Curriculum and Pedagogy, Faculty of Education, and Valery Milner, Physics and Astronomy

 We will describe the benefits and the challenges of using modern technology for designing and implementing in-class science demonstrations.
 We suggest that state-of-the-art instrumentation, such as a fast-speed video camera, can turn traditional lecture demonstrations from mere entertainment to an effective means for physics learning.
 We will showcase a Slow Motion Chamber, an experimental set-up that we have used as a demonstration tool in large introductory physics lectures.
 Finally, we will provide examples of experiments used in introductory physics courses, which greatly benefit from the analysis of a slow motion playback, and suggest how instructors can help students experience physics in action during lectures.